Team254/cheesy-arena-lite/README.md

 ============
 A game-agnostic field management system that just works.

-For the game-specific version, switch to the `master` branch or see [Cheesy Arena](https://github.com/Team254/cheesy-arena/tree/master).
+For the game-specific version, see [Cheesy Arena](https://github.com/Team254/cheesy-arena).

 ## Key features
 **For participants and spectators:**